ga-curriculum/computer-science-linked-lists/lesson/README.md

 # ![Computer Science - Linked Lists - Lesson](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk

 Linked lists do it all.
 They’re an important and useful data structure in their own right, as well as a building block for lots of other data structures.
 In this lesson, you’ll learn how they work and how you can implement one yourself!

 ## Meet Linked Lists